MohamedKari/blog.mkari.de/content/posts/spark-on-k8s.md

 # The Spark Container Image

 ## Overview
-One central advantage of using Spark on Kubernetes over Spark Standalone is that that each application can bring its container comprising all dependencies which then can integrate with the typical Kubernetes features (e. g.
+One central advantage of using Spark on Kubernetes over Spark Standalone is that each application can bring its container comprising all dependencies which then can integrate with the typical Kubernetes features (e. g.
 ConfigMaps for managing configs).

 There are two alternatives when it comes the container image: Either building the image oneself, or using an already published image.